GEORGIA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Using Third-Party Sites to Find Public Records in Georgia

-Some public records may also be accessible from third-party websites.
+Public city records may also be accessible from third-party websites.
 These non-government platforms come with intuitive tools that allow for expansive searches.
 Record seekers may either opt to use these tools to search for a specific record or multiple records.
-However, users must typically provide enough information to assist with the search such as:
+However, users will need to provide enough information to assist with the search such as:

 • The name of the subject involved in the record (subject must be older than 18 or not juvenile)